darkseiD779966/blog-backend-nestjs/README.md

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="120" alt="Nest Logo" /></a>
 </p>
+🧱 Backend Architecture Overview
+This project is a well-structured NestJS microservice designed to support a scalable and secure blog platform.
+The backend is modular, extensible, and follows clean code principles using TypeScript and modern development patterns.

+🧩 Modules Breakdown
+The application is composed of three core modules:

+🔐 Auth Module
+Handles all authentication logic and is built using Passport.js strategies.
+It supports:

+JWT Authentication: Secure token-based authentication system with JWT strategy and custom guards.

+OAuth Integration:

+Google Strategy

+Facebook Strategy

+Auth Guards & Interceptors:

+Guards restrict access to protected routes.

+Interceptors enhance response validation and standardize API responses.

+Token generation, validation, and user context injection are all centralized for clarity and reuse.

+✍️ Posts Module
+Responsible for managing blog posts and follows domain-driven design patterns.

+Controllers: Handle API routes (create, read, update, delete, etc.)

+Services: Contain business logic.

+Repositories: Encapsulate all DB interactions via Mongoose.

+Schemas (MongoDB): Define structure for post documents.

+DTOs: Ensure type-safe data validation and transfer.

 📄 Environment Configuration
 Before running the application or seeder scripts, make sure to set up a .env file at the root of your project.